-Alerts for most types of emergencies are initiated by other agencies, and shared by Otago CDEM where relevant to help increase their reach to potentially affected local audiences.
+Alerts for most types of emergencies are initiated by other agencies and shared by Otago CDEM to increase their reach to affected communities.
+TLAs are the primary stakeholder in managing information alerts to their local community.
+The release of alerts should always be a collaborative exercise that combine the regional level of oversight with the local level of knowledge.
 These emergency events include:

-- Flooding: warnings and watches for heavy rain issued by MetService; warnings for flooding in Otago's rivers and lakes issued by ORC. - Storm: warnings and watches for gales, thunderstorms and cyclones issued by MetService. - Tsunami: alerts issued by MCDEM. - Fire: warnings of extreme fire danger and significant rural fires issued by FENZ. - Landslide: alerts issued by GNS Science, local council or Police. - Hazardous substances: alerts issued by FENZ. - Threats to public safety: alerts issued by Police. - Contaminated water: alerts issued by local authority and/or Public Health South. - Animal disease outbreaks: alerts issued by MPI.
+- Flooding: warnings and watches for heavy rain issued by MetService; warnings for flooding in Otago's rivers and lakes issued by ORC. - Storm: warnings and watches for gales, thunderstorms and cyclones issued by MetService. - Tsunami: warnings and advisories issued by MCDEM. - Fire: warnings of extreme fire danger and significant rural fires issued by FENZ. - Landslide: alerts issued by GNS Science, local council or Police. - Hazardous substances: alerts issued by FENZ. - Threats to public safety: alerts issued by Police. - Contaminated water: alerts issued by local authority and/or Public Health South. - Pest plant and animal disease outbreaks: alerts issued by MPI.